 Additional clicks on the update link will fetch updated scores from the server and reload the content of the frame.

-Note that a currently open PR (as of the time this article was written, October 2021) proposes an alternative implementation of reloadable frames that will prevent the
+Note that a currently open PR (as of the time this article was last updated, December 2021) proposes an alternative implementation of reloadable frames that will prevent the

 Conditional template rendering using variants

 As you use Turbo Frames in Rails, you’ll eventually run into the desire to have a single controller action respond to both Turbo Frame requests and regular, full-page requests.

 A common example of this is rendering a